bpbradley/locket/README.md

 1. [Roadmap](#roadmap)

 ## Overview
-Locket is a small CLI tool, packaged as a tiny rootless and distroless Docker image, designed to orchestrate secrets for dependent applications and services. locket is designed to work with most secrets providers, and it will orchestrate the retrieval of secrets and injection of them into dependent services. locket can help keep sensitive files off disk completely in tmpfs, or just somewhere out of revision control.
+locket is a small CLI tool, packaged as a tiny rootless and distroless Docker image, designed to orchestrate secrets for dependent applications and services. locket is designed to work with most secrets providers, and it will orchestrate the retrieval of secrets and injection of them into dependent services. locket can help keep sensitive files off disk completely in tmpfs, or just somewhere out of revision control.

 Currently, locket operates in two modes for two distinct purposes.